LOUPE-PIT/back-end/README.md

 This project makes use of an API gateway, this API is setup using ocelot.
 The api gateway can be used for authentication and other security purposes.
 This API is connected to the microservices and handles the routing of api calls to all the microservices

 #### Authentication
 As an addition to the API Gateway we started an implementation of the authentication in a seperate branch (Ocelot-Auth-Alpha).
-To complete the authentication implementation the **claim** needs to be recognized by the jwt token.
+To complete the authentication implementation the **claim value** (which can be found in the jwt token) needs to be recognized by the API Gateway.

 To elaborate:
 Medium described 3 scenarios on how to implement authentication using ocelot, which can be found [here](https://medium.com/@niteshsinghal85/3-ways-to-do-authorization-in-ocelot-api-gateway-in-asp-net-core-7ef8301b2f65).
 There is also an official documentation by ocelot on authencication [here](https://ocelot.readthedocs.io/en/latest/features/authentication.html).